Introduction to Babel

 What is transpiler?

-Note: It is also good to note that a compiler is totally different from a transpiler as the transpiler convert source code into another source code at the same abstraction level, whereas the compiler converts code into a lower level code generally.
-Like in Java, the source code is converted to byteCode which is lower level and not equivalent.
+Note: It is also good to note that a compiler is totally different from a transpiler as the transpiler converts source code into another source code at the same abstraction level, whereas the compiler converts code into a lower level code generally.
+Like in Java, the source code is converted to byte Code which is lower level and not equivalent.

 Why do we need Babel?

-Before installing and making use of all the features of the Babel tool, let’s see a simple code of the latest standard version of ES2017 and see what happens to it when we pass it into babel engine.
+Before installing and making use of all the features of the Babel tool, let’s see a simple code of the latest standard version of ES2017 and see what happens to it when we pass it into the babel engine.

-In the next article we will learn how to install Babel and will also see more examples of it.
+In the next article, we will learn how to install Babel and will also see more examples of it.